entropygeneration/cnftsniper/README.md

 This is an initial version and is in no way intended for use in a production environment.
 Bugs and issues exist, and all concepts have not been fully developed.
 This version is intended to act as a skeleton / framework to be used for further collaboration / experimentation.
 Code is very rudimentary at this point.

+__Stop:__

+Please note, the stop button is not always 100% immediate.
+Sometimes need to wait a sec or click a second time.

 __jpg.store:__

 The currently supplied api only supports usage with jpg.store.
 Api's for other marketplaces need to be developed.